KSCF Working To Stop Child Trafficking in India

 Kailash Satyarthi Children’s Foundation (KSCF) launched one of the largest survivor-led campaigns on bicycles and bikes across 20 districts in Bihar and Jharkhand in 2020-21 to raise awareness about evils like child trafficking, child labour, and child sexual abuse.

-Survivor-led intelligence network on wheels which has been extremely successful in the past in creating awareness on issues relating to ending child trafficking, in trafficking-prone areas of India since 1997.
+Survivor-led intelligence network on wheels which has been extremely successful in the past in creating awareness on issues relating to end child trafficking, in trafficking-prone areas of India since 1997.

 Sahej (name changed) was recused by Bachpan Bachao Andolan in 2009, our sister organisation 12 yrs ago is right now leading the campaign against ending child trafficking in Bihar through the survivor-led intelligence network.